|Ultima descărcare din IBN:

 GROSU, Stanislav.
 Vaporization technology as a safe method of medical cannabis delivery.
-In: Health Technology Management3rd International Conference.
-Editia 3, 6-7 octombrie 2016, Chișinău.
-Chișinău, Republica Moldova: Technical University of Moldova, 2016, p.
+In: Health Technology Management: 3rd International Conference, Ed.
+3, 6-7 octombrie 2016, Chișinău.
+Chișinău, Republica Moldova: Technical University of Moldova, 2016, Editia 3, p.
 79.

 Editia 3, 2016